 When you grew up in an incredibly abusive or invalidating environment, sometimes the way your brain and body learn to cope is by repressing memories.
-While this is a survival tactic that can serve children well in the midst of abuse, once the child grows up and leaves the abusive environment, repressed memories can resurface and affect mental health in adulthood.
+While this is a survival tactic that can serve children well in the midst of abuse, once the child grows up and leaves the abusive environment, repressed memories can resurface and affect mental and physical health in adulthood.

 For some, the resurfacing of repressed childhood memories might mean an uptick in anxiety.
 For others, it might mean an increased fear of trusting others — or even trouble trusting themselves.
 Whatever your experience with repressed abusive memories looks like, we want you to know you aren’t alone.

 We at the Mighty community wanted to know how repressed childhood memories of abuse can affect people in adulthood, so we asked members of the Might community to share one way their repressed memories affect them now.

 1. “I have extreme anxiety and frequent panic attacks about not having all the information and not knowing things.
 I constantly over-clarify and over-explain things.
 Not knowing what really happened to me drives me crazy and I obsess over trying to figure it out.
 I am extremely defensive and quick to anger and even violent because my fight or flight response is on a hair trigger.” — Amber R.

 2. I have a deep-seated fear of being rejected, people leaving me and being insecure in every new situation.
 I have to plan out different scenarios and solutions, just in case something doesn’t go as planned.” — Mopfel F.

 3. “I have vivid nightmares and am hyper-vigilant anytime I’m around people.
 I don’t know who to trust because I’m worried that someone is going to hurt me.” — Sarah H.

 4. “I constantly second-guess my decisions because my father always criticized what I did or tried to do.
 Also I struggle with feelings of rejection and not being good enough.” — Melinda B.